Browncoat/NCCCoreDataClient/README.md

 ### NSManagedObject Categories

+### Passing the request to an HTTP Client and adding Session Headers

 `NCCCoreDataClient` requires that you add an NSManagedObject Category that overrides

 `+ (void)makeRequest:(NSMutableURLRequest *)request progress:(void(^)(CGFloat progress))progressBlock withCompletion:(void(^)(id results, NSError *error))completion;`

-to pass the final NSURLRequest object to the HTTP Client of your choice and then pass the parsed JSON response to the completion block for core data to save.
+This allows you to pass the final NSURLRequest object to the HTTP Client of your choice and then pass the parsed JSON response to the completion block for core data to save.
 Here you can also set the 'session' headers globaly since you have access to the NSURLRequest object before it is sent.

 `NSManagedObject (RequestAdapter)`
 ```objective-c